-Amy Harder is one of the top national energy and climate change reporters in the country, having built up a reputation over a decade of being a uniquely balanced and influential journalist with respect across the spectrum.
-She joined Breakthrough Energy in early 2021 to launch a new journalism initiative covering the opportunities and challenges of the energy transition.
-She also writes on these topics in her regular Harder Line column for Axios as an outside contributor.
+Amy Harder is executive editor of Cipher by Breakthrough Energy.
+Amy is one of the top national energy and climate change reporters in the country, having built up a reputation of being a uniquely balanced and influential journalist with respect across the spectrum.
+She joined Breakthrough Energy in early 2021 to help launch Cipher, a publication covering the opportunities and challenges of the energy transition.

-Before joining Breakthrough, Amy was with Axios full time since shortly after it launched in 2017.
-In that role, Amy reported on trends and exclusive scoops, while also distilling into understandable formats complex energy and climate issues relevant to people outside the industry.
-Harder has interviewed some of the biggest CEOs in the energy industry, and at the same time bridges the gap between what CEOs say and what everyday people care about.
+Before joining Breakthrough, Amy was with Axios full time since shortly after it launched in 2017, based in Washington DC.
+In that role, Amy reported on trends and exclusive scoops, while also distilling into understandable formats complex energy and climate issues.
+Harder has interviewed some of the most well-known leaders in this space, and at the same time bridges the gap between what leaders say and what everyday people care about.

-Previously, she covered the same issues for The Wall Street Journal, based out of its Washington, DC, bureau, and before that at National Journal, also in Washington DC.
-She was also the inaugural journalism fellow for the University of Chicago’s Energy Policy Institute for the 2018-2019 school year, where she moderated events and took part in other university initiatives.
+She was the inaugural journalism fellow for the University of Chicago’s Energy Policy Institute for the 2018-2019 school year, where she moderated events and took part in other university initiatives.
+Previously, she covered similar issues for The Wall Street Journal, based out of its Washington, DC, bureau.
+Earlier in her career, she wrote for National Journal, also in Washington DC.

-Amy’s arrival at Breakthrough coincides, serendipitously, with a move to Seattle.
-She is originally from Washington State and moved back in 2020, after a dozen years in Washington, D.C.
+Amy is originally from Washington State and moved back in 2020, after a dozen years in the other Washington.
 She received a BA in journalism with honors from Western Washington University.
-She loves discovering the Pacific Northwest’s best trails for running and cross-country skiing.
+She loves running and cross-country skiing the Pacific Northwest’s best trails.